ziflar/Extract_Email/README.md

 # Extract_Email

-This python Script help us to extract a mailing list from a text file to best useful mail's list
+This python Script help us to extract a email's from a text file to a best useful mail's list

 # How to use